tonywu6/mdbookkit/docs/src/rustdoc-link/known-issues.md

 - \[`str::parse`]
 - \[`f64::MIN_POSITIVE`]

-### Conditionally compiled items

-You may wish to link to items that are only conditionally compiled.

-For example, [clap] is known for providing guide-level documentation through docs.rs.
-To link to the [tutorial for its Derive API][clap::_derive], theoretically you could write `[clap::_derive::_tutorial]`.
-However, this is gated behind the `clap/unstable-doc` feature.

-rust-analyzer supports configuring features to activate, but `mdbook-rustdoc-link` does not yet support configuring rust-analyzer.

 ## Sites other than docs.rs

 Currently, items from crates other than `std` always generate links that point to